 Tourists visit Harbin in winter for its ice festival and ski slopes.
 Tibet has clear skies and big daily temperature differences and is best avoided in the frigid winter.
 The Silk Road in the Northwest is also best explored in the warmer months, when the deserts and barren vistas are at their best.

 Tropical Hainan is a sunny escape for holidaymakers at any time of year.
 Chengdu is the overcast city, with muggy hot summers and cold dreary winters, and Kunming is the "Spring City" with pleasant mild weather all year round.
-For other tourist destinations see the list below.

 Northeast China (Shenyang, Harbin) is similar to Minnesota.
 Dry with a short warm summer, and a long and very cold winter.